tnthung/better-svelte-writable/README.md

 This package provides a type-safe writable which gives you more control over the container.

-The writable is designed for you to painlessly replace with the native writable when you are ready to do so.
+The writable is designed for you to painlessly replace with the native writable.

 ## Installation